Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Numerical Results

 \subsubsection{Robustness Scenario}

-This scenario encompasses all the inaccuracies enumerated previously, which are inevitable in the real deployment of the method.
-That is to say, we take into account the mismatch between the real radio maps (above mentioned first source of error), which we simulate by IRT as a real-surrogate, and the estimated radio maps, which are obtained by RadioUNet that was trained on DPM dataset.
+This scenario encompasses all the inaccuracies enumerated previously, which are likely to occur in the deployment of the method.
+That is to say, we take into account the potential mismatch between the real radio maps (above mentioned first source of error), which we simulate (with WinProp \cite{WinPropFEKO}) by IRT as the real-surrogate (from which the UE measures its pathloss), and the estimated radio maps, which are obtained by RadioUNet that was trained on DPM dataset.
 We also add the effects of unknown obstructions to the real-surrogate IRT simulations, addressing the second above mentioned source of error.
 We model the obstructions as cars (100 per map in general, cf. Sec. \ref{subseq:Dataset}).

-In RadioLocSeer Dataset, we provide the associated estimated (DPM predictions by RadioUNet \cite{RadioUNetTWC}) and simulated (to serve as real-surrogate) radio maps (DPM, IRT, and IRT with cars simulations by WinProp \cite{WinPropFEKO}) for each scenario (cf. Section \ref{subseq:Dataset_RadioLocSeer}).
-The root mean square error between the estimated and the simulated real-surrogate pathloss measurements are found to be 1.66 dB and 4.80 dB, for the Nominal and the Robustness Scenarios, respectively.
-And the mean absolute errors for the respective scenarios are 0.87 dB and 3.55 dB.
+The root mean square error between the estimated and the simulated real-surrogate pathloss measurements are found to be 1.66 dB and 4.80 dB, for the Nominal and the Robustness Scenarios, respectively, whereas the mean absolute errors are 0.87 dB and 3.55 dB.
 The histograms of the differences between the estimated and real-surrogate pathlosses are shown in Fig. \ref{fig:hist} for each scenario.